cywang117/dnd/Table-Rules.md

 PCs in Faerûn are able to take any of the standard PHB base classes, with some class and subclass additions for better balance and more options.
 For example, the Blood Hunter, which was adapted into official content but first used in [Critical Role](https://en.wikipedia.org/wiki/Critical_Role), is an available class.

 Follow [this link](https://5e.tools/classes.html#artificer_tce) for a list of classes you can choose from.
 Blood Hunter won't immediately be visible; To import the Blood Hunter, from that link, click `Manage Homebrew` ->  `Get Homebrew` -> Click the title, not the check, for `Blood Hunter (2022)`.
 Refresh the page to see details about the Blood Hunter.
-See the individual links below for descriptions and options for each character.

 As characters level up, there are a variety of subclasses you can choose from.
 The following are the available subclasses for each class for this campaign:

+> TL;DR - all subclasses from PHB, XGE, TCE, and SCAG are available.

 - [Artificer](https://5e.tools/classes.html#artificer_tce,state:isshowfluff=b1~sub-alchemist-tce=b1~sub-armorer-tce=b1~sub-artillerist-tce=b1~sub-battle-smith-tce=b1): Alchemist, Armorer, Artillerist, Battle Smith
 - [Barbarian](https://5e.tools/classes.html#barbarian_phb,state:isshowfluff=b1~sub-ancestral-guardian-xge=b1~sub-battlerager-scag=b1~sub-beast-tce=b1~sub-berserker-phb=b1~sub-storm-herald-xge=b1~sub-totem-warrior-phb=b1~sub-zealot-xge=b1~sub-wild-magic-tce=b1): Ancestral Guardian, Battlerager, Beast, Berserker, Storm Herald, Totem Warrior, Wild Magic, Zealot